ClickHouse/clickhouse-docs/docs/en/cloud/reference/cloud-compatibility.md

 User-defined functions are a recent feature in ClickHouse.
 ClickHouse Cloud currently supports SQL UDFs only.

 ### Experimental features

-Experimental features can be self-enabled by users in Development services.
-They are disabled in ClickHouse Cloud Production services by default to ensure the stability of production deployments.
-If you would like to enable an experimental feature in one of your Production services, please reach out to ClickHouse support to discuss.
+Experimental features are disabled ClickHouse Cloud services to ensure service deployments are stable.

 ### Kafka